- President of Jacobs University Bremen

 The overall winner Karolina Stosio convinced with her Master Thesis »What do deep neural networks see« in the category ›Artificial Intelligence‹.
 She can be happy about 3.000 Euros.
 Her competitors Noot ul Ain, Susanne Schwarzmann, Nur harfida Jepri nor and Johanna Gleichauf delivered outstanding theses in the categories ›Cyber Security‹, ›Networks of the Future‹, ›Internet of Things‹ and also ›Artificial Intelligence‹ and received 500 Euros each.

 audimax and the Deutsche Telekom AG are glad about the high attendance, the bright faces of the winners and the increasing girl power in the STEM sector, as Claudia Nemat, Board member of the Telekom points out: »Women need to conquer the areas of technology and digitalization, otherwise we exclude ourselves from the forces that shape our future!
 Go STEM, girls!«

 Congratulations to all participants and big thank you!

 We are overwhelmed by the great variety of outstanding theses that have reached us.
 Thank you very much!
-The selection process is finished, the jury made their choice for the Women's STEM Award 2017/2018:

 We congratulate!Our overall winner